rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 }
 ```

-If a fraud proof is successfuly verified, the Rollkit light client can halt and wait for an off-chain social recovery process.
+If a fraud proof is successfully verified, the Rollkit light client can halt and wait for an off-chain social recovery process.
 Otherwise, it ignores the Fraud Proof and proceeds as usual.

 ## Status